< !--Google Tag Manager-- > Environmental Management (ENVT) | Utah Valley University Academic Catalog

 ENVT 3770.
 Natural Resources Management.
 (3 Credits)

-Prerequisite(s): University Advanced Standing; BIOL 1010 recommended
+Prerequisite(s): BIOL 1010 and University Advanced Standing; ENVT 1110 recommended

 ENVT 3790.
-Applied Hydrology WE.
+Applied Hydrology.
 (4 Credits)

-Prerequisite(s): (MATH 1060 or MATH 1080 or MATH 1210 or PHYS 1100), (GEO 1010 or GEO 1030 or GEO 1040 or GEO 1050), and University Advanced Standing (PHYS 2210 or PHYS 2010 and GEOG 3600 Recommended)
+Prerequisite(s): (MATH 1050 or higher or PHYS 1100), (GEO 1010 or GEO 1030 or GEO 1040 or GEO 1050), GEOG 3600 and University Advanced Standing (PHYS 2210 or PHYS 2010 highly recommended)

 Provides the students with a water budget approach to understanding how surface water applies to all aspects of the hydrologic cycle, including interactions with the atmosphere and geosphere.
 Reviews how surface water resources are managed by analyzing flood frequencies, intensity-duration-frequency curves for rainfall/snowfall, estimation of gauged and ungauged stream locations, stream flow measurement techniques, analyzing consumptive use demands, watershed modeling, legal water rights, water contamination, and risk assessment in hydrologic design.
 Provides opportunities to investigate a specific problem, field site, and/or service learning project related to hydrology.
+Course fee of $35 applies.

 ENVT 3800.
 Energy Use on Earth.
 (3 Credits)